gem-pasteur/Macsyfinder_models/README.md

 This repository aims at gathering in the same place the different models built for [MacSyFinder](https://github.com/gem-pasteur/macsyfinder).

+To download the entire repository, click on the green button (top right corner of this readme) with "Clone or download" written on it.
+If you want to download a specific module, go to the specific page of the module, and a link will be provided there.

 # Conjugation (CONJScan)

 Conjugation is a mechanism allowing transfer of DNA between bacteria.